Thirty-three years of testing things on myself.

 Early body hacking

 Cold exposure, breath work, varying sleep schedules, every diet that went through a credible review cycle — I tried most of them.
 Some helped.
 Some did nothing.
 A few were worse than the baseline.
-I started keeping logs because memory is a bad biographer.
+I started keeping logs because memory is a bad biographer; it edits in your favor.

 Diet experimentation